 The energy transition is a once-in-a-century change to the way energy is generated, stored, moved, and used across the economy.
 Coal generators are retiring.
-The lowest-cost replacement is renewables, connected with transmission, firmed by storage, and backed up by gas-powered generation.
+The lowest-cost replacement is renewables, connected with transmission and distribution, firmed with storage and backed up by gas-powered generation.
 Forecasts show the NEM power system needs to almost triple its installed capacity in less than 30 years.

-- 2.1 The transition is well underway.
-Major coal plants continue to retire.
-Renewables delivered almost 40% of the NEM's total energy in the first half of 2023.
-Government policies for decarbonisation are in place and deepening, and consumers and business are investing in generation and storage. - There are inherent tensions being managed: today and tomorrow, the parts and the whole, people and populations, Australia and the world.
+- 2.1 The energy transition is well underway.
+Major coal power stations continue to retire.
+Renewables delivered almost 40% of the NEM's total energy in 2023.
+Government policies for decarbonisation are in place and deepening, and consumers and business are investing in generation and storage. - 2.2 There are inherent tensions being managed: today and tomorrow, the parts and the whole, people and populations, Australia and the world.